ICAS ICAS logo

 What happens if I am not satisfied with the conclusions reached by ICAS?

 The Investigation Committee includes a number of lay members whose participation in the investigative process provides scrutiny of the conduct of those investigations thereby protecting the public interest.
-If the Committee decides that there is no case for the Member to answer, and if you are dissatisfied, then you are entitled to apply for a review by the Independent Examiner, providing certain criteria are met.
-The Independent Examiner is neither a Chartered Accountant nor an employee of ICAS.
+If the Committee decides that there is no case for the Member to answer, and if you are dissatisfied, then you are entitled to apply for a review by the Independent Reviewer, providing certain criteria are met.
+The Independent Reviewer is neither a Chartered Accountant nor an employee of ICAS.

 Is there an Ombudsman for the accountancy profession?